On this page you can find answers to questions regarding psychotherapy and my services.

 Do you make house calls?

 Yes, under certain circumstances I do make house calls within Vienna, for example if you are not physically fit enough to come to my private practice.
+In addition to the tariff I will charge an expense allowance per session to cover for my additional effort and the travel time.
 We can clarify this by phone call or in the first interview.

 Does psychotherapy involve medication?